dotnet-simformsolutions/webrtcapp/README.md

 1. Let's create the room.
 <img src="images/create-room.png"/>

-2. Let's open the app from other tab/ browser/ or device to connect to this peer via by joining the room.
+2. Let's open the app from other tab/ browser/ or device to connect to this peer by joining the room.
 <img src="images/join-room.png"/>

 3. In the Your connection status section, you will be able to see realtime connection updates.